Essential tips to nail your intranet content strategy

 Confluence as a foundation for an intranet offers a user-friendly interface, the ability to easily share information and content, a natural place for team collaboration, enterprise-grade security, and a host of other out-of-the-box benefits.

-Customizations are easy to access through the Atlassian Marketplace, which gives you access to third-party apps like Refined that take the intranet experience to the next level with dedicated, branded sites and enhanced structure and organization, among other benefits.
+Customizations are easy to access through the Atlassian Marketplace, which gives you access to third-party apps like Refined Sites that take the intranet experience to the next level with dedicated, branded sites and enhanced structure and organization, among other benefits.

-An intranet built with Refined and Confluence.
+An intranet built with Refined Sites and Confluence.

-“If you want a really good-looking intranet that supports your branding, Refined is a great tool.
+“If you want a really good-looking intranet that supports your branding, Refined Sites is a great tool.
 The navigation levels and flexibility of navigation options are excellent,” he says.

-Learn more about Refined for Confluence.
+Learn more about Refined Sites for Confluence.

 Try Refined for free for 30 days on the Atlassian Marketplace.